MSBAi Assessment Strategy

 - Project Presentations (live via Zoom, recorded backup)

-- Capstone Defense (mandatory synchronous, panel format)
+- Practicum Defense (mandatory synchronous, panel format)

-6. Oral Defense Requirements
+6. Individual Oral Component Requirements

 Implementation (ACTIVE – all course syllabi):